moq-wg/moq-transport/draft-ietf-moq-transport.md

 object.
 The preferences are Track, Group, Object and Datagram.
 An Object MUST be sent according to its `Object Forwarding Preference`, described below.

+* Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.
+See {{object-status}} below.

 * Object Payload: An opaque payload intended for the consumer and SHOULD NOT be processed by a relay.

-* Object Status: As enumeration used to indicate missing objects or mark the end of a group or track.
+Only present when 'Object Status' is Normal (0x0).

+#### Object Status {#object-status}

 The Object Status informs subscribers what objects will not be received because they were never produced, are no longer available, or because they